Feeding America: History

 In May 2007, it was featured on American Idol, named as a charity in the Idol Gives Back charity program.

 In September 2008, the organization renamed America's Second Harvest to Feeding America.

 In August 2009, Columbia Records announced that all U.S. royalties from Bob Dylan's album Christmas in the Heart would be donated to Feeding America, in perpetuity.

 There has been a rise in people suffering from hunger after the 2008 financial crisis and the Great Recession.
 In 2013, the USDA reported that about 49 million U.S. Americans faced poor nutrition, about one in six of the population.
 In September, they launched Hunger Action Month, with events planned all over the nation, to raise awareness and get more U.S. Americans involved in helping out.

 In 2015, Feeding America saved more than 2 billion pounds (~907 thousand metric tons) of food that would have been thrown away otherwise, but could instead be distributed to hungry families.

 In 2018, the USDA announced that food insecurity had been steadily declining since the 2009 recession ended.

 In 2020, Feeding America said that there were about 11 million children suffering from hunger in the United States.
 Children, along with families and seniors having trouble making ends meet, were suffering the most.

 The COVID-19 pandemic increased hunger levels and the number of people in need of food banks.
 According to Patti Habeck, the President of Feeding America Eastern Wisconsin, the number of people increased by 36% at the height of the pandemic and had not yet decreased until autumn of 2021.

 Feeding America created the MealConnect platform in 2014, which helps food donors like grocery stores, restaurants, and caterers to connect with local food banks and pantries.
 The platform helps to reduce food waste and increase the efficiency of food donations.
 In June 2020, Feeding America expanded MealConnect's operations nationwide.

 Leadership

-Bob Aiken was its first CEO.
-Vicki Escarra was President & CEO from 2006 to 2012.
-Matt Knott was its interim-CEO in 2015.
-On October 1, 2015, Diana Aviv became its second CEO.
-On October 1, 2018, Claire Babineaux-Fontenot became its CEO.
+The current CEO is Denis McDonough, as of April 14, 2026.

+Prior leaders include Claire Babineaux-Fontenot (2018-2026),Diana Aviv (2015-18), with Matt Knott as interim-CEO in 2015, Bob Aiken (2012-2015), and Vicki Escarra (2006-2012).